 Flying exterior buttresses became a key feature of Gothic architecture during the Middle Ages.
 The architectural purpose of a flying buttress is to counteract the outward thrust created by the weight of the roof and the high walls.

-In Gothic churches, these supports are placed on the outside wall for support, enabling the construction of larger windows and more open interiors.
+These supports, placed on the outside wall of Gothic churches, provide support, allowing for the construction of larger windows and more open interiors.
 The difference between a buttress and a flying buttress lies in their placement and design.
-While a traditional buttress is directly attached to the wall, a flying buttress is connected to the wall by an arch or a half-arch.
+While a traditional buttress is directly attached to the wall, a flying buttress is connected to it by an arch or a half-arch.

 These exterior braces allowed cathedrals to reach unprecedented heights by channeling and bearing the weight from walls and vaulted ceilings.